 The Supreme Court tried to view the applicants’ actions within the broader context.
-According to publicly available information provided by UNHCR and Human Rights Watch, the Russian state media was controlled by the Russian Government and often pressured to mirror the Government’s position.
+According to publicly available information provided by UNHCR and Human Rights Watch, the Russian state media was controlled by the Russian Government and often pressured to reiterate the Government’s position.
 In addition, the SSD, in an assessment of threats to the national security of Lithuania that it had issued in 2016, had stated that “the Russian media [remained] a primary tool for disseminating the official position of the Russian Government and pro-Russian propaganda, aimed primarily at internal audiences, but also available in all the Baltic states”.
 Further, the Supreme Court indicated how another Russian television network had previously been suspended in Lithuania on the grounds of “incitement to war, discord and national hatred”, and the same owner of this television network also owned the network where the applicants worked. (para.
 25) Taking all this into consideration, the Supreme Court decided that the applicants’ actions during the Forum were sufficient to constitute a threat to national security.
 This decision was primarily arrived at on the basis of publicly available information.
 Even though the classified information had been examined, it was considered only to the extent of supplementing the publicly available data, without having any “decisive and independent significance in this case.” (para.
 26) Lastly, the Supreme Court noted that freedom of expression was not absolute and could be restricted to protect other important interests.
-Given the overall situation, the applicants’ rights had not been affected disproportionately; they had not been prevented from obtaining and disseminating information, or expressing their opinions in any way. (para.
+Given the overall situation and the lack of accreditation, the applicants’ rights had not been affected disproportionately – they had not been prevented from obtaining and disseminating information, or expressing their opinions in any way. (para.
 27) The appeal lodged by the fourth applicant was also dismissed on similar grounds on 27 March 2017. (para.
 28)

 Decision Overview

-Before delivering the decision, the Court took into account relevant Lithuanian domestic laws and practice. (paras.
+Before delivering the decision, the ECtHR took into account relevant Lithuanian domestic laws and practice. (paras.
 29-36) Amongst them, the most important laws concerned Articles 126 § 1 (3) and 140 § 5 of the Law on the Legal Status of Aliens.
 According to the former provision, “an alien has to be expelled from Lithuania if his or her presence constitutes a threat to national security or public order.” (para.
 29) According to Article 140 § 5, “classified information could be used as evidence when examining administrative cases concerning the expulsion of aliens on the grounds of national security.” (para.
-35) The Court also took into account relevant international and European material concerning media responsibility, ethics of journalists, and evidence pertaining to Russian disinformation and propaganda warfare. (paras.
+35) The ECtHR also took into account relevant international and European material concerning media responsibility, ethics of journalists, and evidence pertaining to Russian disinformation and propaganda warfare. (paras.
 37-40)

 The Second Section of the Court delivered the judgment.
-The main issue before the Court was whether the applicant’s right to freedom of expression under Article 10 of the Convention had been violated.
+The main issue before the ECtHR was whether the applicant’s right to freedom of expression under Article 10 of the Convention had been violated.

-The applicants complained that their expulsion and one-year entry ban had been imposed on them due to their journalistic activities.
+The applicants complained that their expulsion and one-year entry ban had been imposed on them due to their journalistic activities and was a breach of their freedom of expression.
 Their actions concerning the Forum were within the acceptable limits of journalistic activity, which had not threatened the national security of Lithuania in any way. (para.
 50) Thus, by seeking to punish them, the state had breached their freedom of expression under Article 10 of the Convention.
 Further, they also submitted that they had not been heard in person either by the Migration Department or the Lithuanian Courts, and the decisions had been delivered on the basis of classified information to which they had no access.
-This had breached their rights under Article 6 § 1 of the Convention.
+This had breached their rights under Article 6 § 1 of the Convention. (para.
+41)